Healthy Freezer Meals For New Moms That Are Easy and Delicious

 Option: Garnish with fresh, chopped parsley before serving.

-Meal prep and planning, especially for the postpartum period, can be one of the most helping things you do for yourself post-baby.
+Meal prep and planning, especially for the postpartum period, can be one of the most helpful things you do for yourself post-baby.
 This doesn’t necessarily mean having to put together elaborate meals or stocking your freezer like you're preparing for the apocalypse.
 Planning ahead can take the stress out of eating and allow you to optimize your postpartum nutrition to support your recovery and healing.

 Having simple things on hand and stored in your freezer for when baby has arrived can ensure that you can nourish your body during postpartum, even during this busy and often chaotic life transition.
 Keep accessible meals and snacks on hands, especially things that can be easily eaten with one hand if you are nursing baby.